 He was still whispering those promises when he pulled her into a private room in his mansion and – according to Bogdanovich, although Hefner denies it – raped her by the jacuzzi.

 Even that Dorothy Stratten treated as a forgivable lapse of judgment.
 Every man in her life was using her for her body; all Hefner had done was show her that he was no different from the other men in her life.
-Perhaps that’s why no matter how many of her friends tried to convinced her to leave Paul Snider, she never listened.
+Perhaps that’s why no matter how many of her friends tried to convince her to leave Paul Snider, she never listened.
 Snider was just one more pimp in a world filled with them.

 When he proposed, she said yes.
 “He cares for me so much,” Stratten told a friend when she tried to convince her to say no. “He’s always there when I need him.
 I can’t ever imagine myself being with any other man but Paul.”